-To ignore cURL certificate checks for invalid and self-signed certificates, use the -k or --insecure command-line option.
-If you make a HTTP request to a resource with an invalid or expired SSL certificate without the -k option, you will get "curl: (60) SSL certificate problem: Invalid certificate chain: error message.
-You can use the https://expired.badssl.com service to test your cURL commands with the option to ignore certificate checks.
+To ignore invalid and self-signed certificate checks on Curl, use the -k or --insecure command-line option.
+This option allows Curl to perform "insecure" SSL connections and skip SSL certificate checks while you still have SSL encrypted communications.
+If you make an HTTPS request to a resource with an invalid or expired SSL certificate without the -k or --insecure option, you will receive a curl: (60) SSL certificate: invalid certificate chain: error message.
+You can use https://expired.badssl.com to test Curl commands on insecure hosts with the option to ignore certificate checks.

 Curl (stands for Client URL) is a command-line utility for transferring data to or from a server.
 Curl supports over 25+ protocols, including HTTP, HTTPS, FTP, FTPS, and SFTP.
 Curl is used for testing APIs, uploading files, viewing server response content and headers, and load testing APIs.
 Curl works on Linux, Windows, and macOS.

 SSL (Secure Sockets Layer) is a network protocol to establish secure, authenticated, and encrypted connections between two devices (for example, between a browser and a webserver).
 TLS (Transport Layer Security) is an improved and more secure version of SSL protocol.
 SSL protects the user's privacy when sending data over the Internet by encrypting all traffic between the user's computer and the webserver and making it impossible to intercept and read this data.
 SSL uses robust encryption algorithms to encode data and prevent unauthorized persons from decoding and reading it.
 A website that implements SSL/TLS encryption has an HTTPS prefix in its URL.

 What is an SSL Certificate?